Slowika/al-folio/_pages/about.md

 I am affiliated with [Lucy Cavendish College](https://www.lucy-cav.cam.ac.uk).
 Starting from November 2019, I serve as the representative of the AI research group at the [Graduate Students' Forum](https://www.cst.cam.ac.uk/local/phd/gradforum).
 My supervisors are [Sean Holden](https://www.cl.cam.ac.uk/~sbh11/) and [Mateja Jamnik](https://www.cl.cam.ac.uk/~mj201/).

 **Until February 2020 I interned at Mila under supervision of [William L. Hamilton](https://www.cs.mcgill.ca/~wlh/).
-I worked on [compositional generalisation in multi-agent communication](https://arxiv.org/abs/2002.01335).
+I worked on [compositional generalization in multi-agent communication](https://arxiv.org/abs/2002.01335).
 In March 2020, I am starting an internship under supervision of [Anirudh Goyal](https://anirudh9119.github.io) and [Yoshua Bengio](https://yoshuabengio.org).**

 I received my MSc (with Distinction) at the University of Edinburgh where I worked with the [BayesWatch group](https://www.bayeswatch.com) on relational reasoning with neural networks.
 I also hold a BSc degree in Computer Science from the Jagiellonian University.
 In my final year I was investigating extreme learning machines under supervision of [Wojciech Czarnecki](http://wojciechczarnecki.com) (currently at DeepMind).